 - Persons entitled to apply are independent research group leaders (including individual researchers) from all faculties of the University of Bern, including researchers from Bern University Hospital.

-- Applicants must be employed at the University of Bern or Bern University Hospital for the whole duration of the principal project.
+- Applicants (all!) must be employed at the University of Bern or Bern University Hospital for the whole duration of the principal project.
 They also have to be eligible for the principal project (for example position, maximum number of projects allowed for one person, et al.).

 - Applicants must not have already successfully submitted a principal application as indicated above in the same connection.